AronAyub/Strath-iLabAfrica-Workshop/README.md

 ##  1. <a name='MaterialspresentedduringiLabAfrica..'></a>Materials presented during iLabAfrica..

 - [Download the slides][def]
-- The slides has embedded links to explore Sigfox and Microsoft IoT.
+- I have embedded links in the Deck.

 ###  1.1. <a name='MicrosoftAzureIoT'></a>Microsoft Azure IoT